-Returning to work after drug rehab in Agoura Hills is a big step that can offer you a sense of direction and purpose.
+Returning to work after drug rehab is a big step that can offer you a sense of direction and purpose.
 You’ll finally have a steady source of income and the opportunity to meet others and pursue new opportunities.
-But work can also add stress in your life, which can in turn affect your recovery.
+But work can also add stress to your life, which can in turn affect your recovery.
 Not to mention, there’s likely to be some triggers that you’ll need to manage.

 Below are some tips for going back to work without risking your sobriety.

 Start Slow and Maybe Work Part-Time to Better Manage Sobriety

 Addiction recovery is an ongoing process that requires patience and diligence.
 Just because you’re ready to go back to work doesn’t mean you need to be jumping into a 40-hour workweek.

 Talk to your employer and see if you can work part-time right now.
 Or, if you’re looking for a job, consider part-time or temporary gigs.
 This way, you can work on building up your skills and work experience without taking on too much stress.

 You may have read up on your rights in the workplace when you first sought addiction treatment in Agoura.
 As you return to work, many of these same protections will still be in place as long as you remain sober.

 The Americans with Disabilities Act (ADA) prohibits discrimination on the basis of disability in the workplace.
 And, if you are interviewing for a new job, the prospective employer cannot ask about any past substance abuse treatment.
 Additionally, any information you do disclose is confidential.

 Get Plenty of Rest to Stay on Track with Your Sobriety

 Long hours and job-related stress can cut into your sleep schedule.
 But right now, sleep is just as important as eating healthy and managing your stress levels.
 Your body is still recovering from the addiction and needs sleep to continue healing.
 Plus, getting enough restorative sleep will help you fight off depression and anxiety.